liam-wiltshire/talks/machinelearning/content.md

 ???

 - Notice the sigfig - this is the value of the first digit - was added as Benford's Law suggests some leading figures should be more common than others
-- Also, notice how country and gateway show up separately, then as a combined countrygateway
- - With our Naive Bayes Classifier, the 'Naive' part relates to how there is no assumed relation between tokens.
- - Obviously in our data set this might not be the case.
-A gateway that is used lots in Europe, but not in Asia wouldn't be suspicious for a European transaction but might be worth investigating if the transaction originates from Asia
- - This will only be flagged with related tokens.

 ---